Greek cuisine: Regions

 Some ethnic minorities living in Greece also have their own cuisine.
 One example is the Aromanians and their Aromanian cuisine.

 Typical dishes

-Typical home cooked meals include seasonal vegetables stewed with olive oil, herbs, and tomato sauce known as lathera.
+Typical home-cooked meals include seasonal vegetables stewed with olive oil, herbs, and tomato sauce known as lathera.
 Vegetables used in these dishes include green beans, peas, okra, cauliflower, spinach, leeks and others.

-Many food items are wrapped in filo pastry, either in bite-size triangles or in large sheets: kotopita (chicken pie), spanakopita (spinach and cheese pie), hortopita (greens pie), kreatopita (meat pie, using minced meat), kolokythopita (zucchini pie) etc. In general, the Greeks do with filo what the Italians do with pasta; They have countless variations of pitas (savory pies).
+Many food items are wrapped in filo pastry, either in bite-size triangles or in large sheets: kotopita (chicken pie), spanakopita (spinach and cheese pie), hortopita (greens pie), kimadopita (ground meat pie) also known as kreatopita (meat pie), kolokythopita (zucchini pie), and others.
+They have countless variations of pitas (savory pies).

 Apart from the Greek dishes that can be found all over Greece, there are also many regional dishes.

 North-Western and Central Greece (Epirus, Thessaly and Roumeli/Central Greece) have a strong tradition of filo-based dishes, such as some special regional pitas.

 Greek cuisine uses seeds and nuts in everything from pastry to main dishes.